avramdiy/IMDB_Analysis/README.txt

 First Commit : Initialized clean_data.py, requirements.txt, venv, README.txt with FlaskAPI and routes

 Second Commit : Explored features to analyze, dropped a majority of irrelevant columns, and adjusted the "budget" feature to replace NaN and unfiltered string values with $0.00 values.

+Third Commit : Remove "language" feature (Done), one-hot-encode the Genre feature into 25 features (Done), and dropped the Country feature as it does not pertain analytical importance